 4. Just say no

-Sometimes, especially in more hospitable and foreigner-fascinated cultures like Egypt, the attention you get travelling solo can be a little intense.
-Learn how to say "no, thank you" in the local language, as well as "absolutely not" – plus the local nonverbal gesture for no, which is often more effective than both.
+Sometimes, especially in more hospitable and foreigner-fascinated cultures, the attention you get travelling solo can be a little intense.
+Learn how to say "no, thank you" in the local language, as well as "absolutely not" – plus the local nonverbal gesture for "no", which is often more effective than both.

-6. Take photos
+5. Take photos

-7. Eat big
+6. Eat big

-You might be tempted to live on fast food, just to avoid awkward restaurant situations.
+You might be tempted to live on fast food just to avoid awkward restaurant situations.
 Don't.
 In fact, fancy establishments are fantastic places to dine alone.
 Waiters are happy to help solo diners who smile and say, "I made a special trip just to eat here.
 What do you recommend?"

-8. Get an early start
+7. Get an early start

 If the thought of bar-hopping alone makes you die a little inside, just recast your day.
 Wake up early, enjoy a leisurely breakfast (when all the good stuff is still available on the hotel buffet) and head out for parks, museums and other daytime-only activities.
 If you pack your day full enough, you'll be ready for bed by 9pm.

-9. Find your people
+8. Find your people

-Use Facebook and Twitter to ask for connections where you're travelling.
+Use Facebook and Twitter to make connections where you're travelling.
 Offer to take local friends of friends out for dinner, and you'll be surprised how many people take you up on it – everyone likes to be tour guide for a night.
 Also seek out your interests in your destination – the fan club for the local football team, say, or the chess association.

-10. Revel in it
+9. Revel in it

 Even if you do get lonely, don't lose sight of all the things you can do when travelling alone.
 Some of those perks are tiny – whether that means double-dipping your chips in the guacamole or changing your mind every hour, without worrying about driving anyone crazy.

-11. Embrace technology and terrible films
+10. Embrace technology and terrible films

 And a smartphone or tablet is a must now that there is free wi-fi almost everywhere.
 Among many other things it means you can book your accommodation ahead and ensure a safe pick-up at your destination.
 If you're feeling lonely you can connect with home, read the news and podcasts are great for passing time on long journeys.

-12. Don't bury your head in a book
+11. Don't bury your head in a book

 But going solo means you have a chance to really take in your surroundings, meeting locals and travellers alike along the way; be content to be by yourself, but confident enough to introduce yourself to people when you want to be sociable.

-14. Learn a little language
+12. Learn a little of the local language

-15. Be aware of safety
+13. Be aware of safety